 - An additional allowance of RM250 per month after 6 months, if you commit to a longer term internship

 - Free Wifi!
-The accommodation is a stone’s throw away from a free internet centre so even whilst in the jungle you can keep your Instagram up to date.
+The accommodation is a stone’s throw away from a free internet centre so even whilst in the jungle you can keep your social media up to date

-- All work related expenses (Unfortunately this doesn’t include your travel to or from Malaysia)
+- All work related expenses (Unfortunately not including your travel to or from Malaysia)